How to buy Royal Caribbean Cruises shares

 Valuing a stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of overall performance.
 However, analysts commonly use some key metrics to help gauge value.
 Check out the Royal Caribbean Cruises P/E ratio, PEG ratio and EBITDA

-Royal Caribbean Cruises's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 1.3105.
-A PEG ratio over 1 can be interpreted as meaning shares are overvalued at the current rate of growth, or may anticipate an acceleration in growth.
+Royal Caribbean Cruises's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 0.587.
+A PEG ratio below 1 can be interpreted as meaning the shares are not overvalued given the current rate of growth.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Royal Caribbean Cruises's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.